halllo/JOP.universal/README.md

-JOP.universal - Just Objects Prototype for Windows Universal Platform
+﻿JOP.universal - Just Objects Prototype for Windows Universal Platform
 =====================================================================
 Intuitive super-fast prototyping with skills you already have.
 Create only your domain objects and get a prototype shell for free.